14 Examples of Icons in Computer

 12. Download Icon

 The download icon is a downwards pointing arrow.
 It signifies content being downloaded from the internet onto your device.
 Tapping downloads displays their status and speed.
-The icon turns into a box when downloads complete successfully.
+The icon turns into a box when downloads are completed successfully.

 13. Upload Icon

-The upload icon is an upwards pointing arrow.
+The upload icon is an upward-pointing arrow.
 It represents files transferred from your device to online services.
 Uploads attach files or share content like social media posts.
 The upload icon changes when your transfer finishes.

 14. Bookmark Icon